 Dialectical Behavior Therapy (DBT) has significant research support as an effective treatment for people who have difficulty regulating emotions.
 It has also been adapted as an effective treatment for eating disorders and other mental health problems that interfere with relationships, work, and well-being.
 DBT teaches a variety of skills, including emotion regulation, mindfulness, interpersonal effectiveness, and distress tolerance.
 DBT’s goal is to enable healthier ways of coping with negative emotions and positive, adaptive behaviors in all settings.

 One-on-one meetings are 50-60 minutes and typically occur weekly, though sessions can vary in frequency, depending on your needs.
 Individual therapy can be helpful for a wide variety of problems with mood, anxiety, regulating emotions, and compulsive behaviors.
-It can also help with improving functioning at work, relationships, motivation, and overall well-being.
+It can also help with improving functioning at school and work, and with relationships, motivation, and overall well-being.

 Family and Couples Therapy